ipfs/ipfs-blog/src/_blog/bybit-hack.md

 ## Collaboration Proposal: Let's work together

-[Interplanetary Shipyard](https://ipshipyard.com/), is an **independent collective of people maintaining many of the most popular implementations in the IPFS and libp2p ecosystem**.
+[Interplanetary Shipyard](https://ipshipyard.com/), is an independent collective of people maintaining many of the most popular implementations in the IPFS and libp2p ecosystem.

 If you are a dapp developer looking to of your frontend, we'd love to hear from you at `contact [at] ipshipyard.com`.